botondszilniczky/advent_of_code/README.md

-# advent_of_code
+# Advent of code
-Solution for advent of coed challenges
+Solution for advent of coed challenges.